 Every GM said that the most common reason for a leak is because a team is trying to generate a market for their own player or pick.
 One GM also noted that some teams will make a call about a certain player and then leak that very conversation in hopes of souring the relationship between that player they’re pursuing and his current team’s front office.
 The idea is to create distrust between the player and executive, which then increases the likelihood of a deal because the player may become unhappy and want out.
 It’s manipulative, but it’s certainly a tactic some executives use.

-Here’s an example one GM used: He said that if he had been working in the Boston Celtics’ front office prior to the trade deadline in February, he would have been leaking that Boston was involved in trade talks regarding Jimmy Butler, Paul George and other stars.
+Here’s an example one GM used: He said that if he had been working in the Boston Celtics’ front office prior to the 2017 trade deadline, he would have been leaking that Boston was involved in trade talks regarding Jimmy Butler, Paul George and other stars.
 Not only could this potentially increase the value of the Brooklyn Nets’ pick that Boston owned, it may have helped them land Butler or George.
 Why?
 Because Butler or George might see the report that the teams “talked” and become upset, believing that his current team is shopping him or, at the very least, listening to offers.

 “If it works, and I believe it [did occur] to some extent with Butler and Chicago’s front office over time, a player who should be untradeable might actually get moved because there’s distrust,” the GM said.